pietervdvn/Lang/Bnf/Readme.md

 ======

 * Define a BNF file/bnf file cluster
-* Load the bnf with loader.
+* Load the bnf with load.
 This will give you a map of type {fully qualified name --> module}
 * Throw this world into PtGen.parse. (parse world (fqn of the module the rule is in) ("name of the rule you want to parse") "string to parse").
 	You now have a parsetree.